jamolnng/lder.dev/_posts/2022-05-30-Fixing-ProtonMail-Bridge-SSL-errors-with-Lets-Encrypt.md

 Let's Encrypt is a non-profit certificate authority run by Internet Security Research Group that provides X.509 certificates for Transport Layer Security (TLS) encryption at no charge.
 Here' we are going to use Let's Encrypt certificates to replace the self-signed ones that Proton Mail Bridge generates itself.
 This should fix errors that come with using self-signed certificates and finally allow our applications to use Proton Mail to send emails.

 ## Installation

+> Note: I do not suggest exposing Proton Mail Bridge to the internet as it defeats some of the purpose of Proton Mail {: .prompt-info }

 ### Generating Certificates with Let's Encrypt
 First, let's generate our certificates so they are ready to go when we install Proton Mail Bridge.
 I personally use Cloudflare as my DNS provider which has great support built into Let's Encrypt's `certbot` tool which is the tool we will be using to generate certificates.